wp-plugins/kvs-flv-player/readme.txt

 where:

 * url - URL of the video file you want to embed;
 * image (optional) - URL of a preview image (shown in display and playlist).
-The preview image must be stored on local host as it’s required by Kernel Team video player;
+The preview image must be stored on local host as it's required by Kernel Team video player;
 * width (optional) - width of an video;
 * height (optional) - height of an video;
 * link (optional) - URL to an external page the display, control bar and playlist can link to (default: #);